the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter5.md

   * higher order components are a common way to build advanced components
   * implementation of advanced interactions in React
   * conditional classNames with a neat helper library
-  * lift state up and down
 * ES6
-  * rest destructuring
+  * rest destructuring to split up objects and arrays

+You can find the source code in the [official repository](https://github.com/rwieruch/hackernews-client/tree/9456117fb67bbe98d7e3f41bbc85b4a035020e7e).